Ationet/ationetdocs/AN-MercadoPago_Transaction_Protocol-Spec.md

 Note: Alphanumeric fields, stated as Type “A/N” in record format tables below show the maximum possible length as the Size, although in JSON-formatted strings they will be represented with trailing spaces trimmed.

-## 6 Field Descriptions

-This section details the purpose and expected behavior on the Controller system for relevant items on the protocol.

 ## 7 Order object